Checklist for New International Students

 Your FAUNet ID is generated when you have been admitted to FAU.
 The FAUNet ID will be provided to you in your Acceptance letter.
 To begin using your FAUNet ID you must first activate it by going to the FAU Account Self-Services portal: https://accounts.fau.edu/

-International students who wish to study in the U.S. must request a form I-20 (Certificate of Eligibility for F1 non-immigrant visa) or DS-2019 (Certificate of Eligibility for J1 non-immigrant visa) from the International Services office.
+International students who wish to study in the U.S. must request a form I-20 (Certificate of Eligibility for F1 non-immigrant visa) from the International Services office.
 Click here for more information.

 You can obtain your I-20 in person or via mail.
 Please note that email copies are not valid.